Apartment Hunting, Jaunty-style

 A swarm of anxious people surrounded the woman with the clipboard in the darkened bedroom.
-She handed out applications and people hunched outside on the stairs, filling them out.
-What were the "right answers"?
+She handed out applications and people hunched outside on the stairs, filing them out.
+What were the “right answers”?
 Who would be chosen?
 An audition for an amateur porno might be less uncomfortable.

 When my partner Tyler and I decided to get our first apartment together, the search took over our lives.
 Indeed, apartment hunting in the Bay Area, like job hunting, are practically part-time jobs.
 I’d argue looking for housing can be the more demoralizing search, because at open houses you’re actually face-to-face with your “competition”.
 And they’re just other folks desperately looking for somewhere to live.

-It's stressful stuff, not least because we both had to be out of our current places by the end of the month.
+It’s stressful stuff, not least because we both had to be out of our current places by the end of the month.
 So we tried to have fun, connecting with people we met along the way.
-After one depressing viewing, I struck up a conversation with the baristas at a little local café and they shared stories about their favorite East Bay neighborhoods.
+After one depressing viewing, I struck up a conversation with people working at a little local café and they shared stories about their favorite East Bay neighborhoods.
 At an open house, we chatted with a man in his fifties, who joked he would probably end up in Walnut Creek where there was less competition.

 When I connect with people socially, I feel happier and more at ease.
 I believe I brighten their day as well.
-These connections made apartment hunting a little more pleasant and I enjoyed getting the scoop on the finer points of Adam's Point and Temescal.
+These connections made apartment hunting a little more pleasant and I enjoyed getting the scoop on the finer points of Adam’s Point or Temescal.